Rinzlo/bevy_lit/README.md

 - Includes primitives `CustomLight2dPlugin` and `Light2dMaterial` for defining custom light sources
 - Light occlusion through `LightOccluder2d` that can be used along side any `Mesh2d`
 - Per camera fine grain control over lighting parameters such as shadow softness and more
-- Terraria like light penetration effect
+- Terraria-like light penetration effect
 - Web support for WebGPU

 ## Getting started